-The haemotological parameters estimated were haemoglobin (Hb), packed cell volume (PCV), total erythrocyte count (TEC), total leucocyte count (TLC), differential leucocyte count (DLC) for which 1 ml blood sample was collected from the jugular vein of each animal in vacutainer containing EDTA before premedication (0) and at 15, 30, 60, and 120 minutes post ketamine anaesthesia.
+The haemotological parameters estimated were haemoglobin (Hb), packed cell volume (PCV), total erythrocyte count (TEC), total leucocyte count (TLC), differential leucocyte count (DLC) for which 1 ml blood sample was collected from the jugular vein of each animal in vacutainer containing EDTA before premedication (0) and at 15, 30, 60, and 120 minutes post ketamine anaesthesia and accordingly it was recorded.
 These parameters were estimated by standard procedures using automatic haematological analyzer (H31 Benesphera).

-Evaluation of biochemical parameters

-For estimation of biochemical parameters, 2 ml blood was collected from jugular vein of each animal in vacutainers containing clot activator.
+Further, for estimation of biochemical parameters, 2 ml blood was collected from jugular vein of each animal in vacutainers containing clot activator.
 Blood samples were collected from the animals before premedication (0) and at 15, 30, 60 and 120 minutes post induction with ketamine anaesthesia.
 The vials were kept in tilted position for one hour and serum was separated and collected in Eppendorf tubes for estimation of biochemical parameters.
-The following biochemical parameters were estimated viz., Serum Glucose, Serum Total Protein, Serum Urea Nitrogen (SUN) and Serum Creatinine by standard procedures using semi-automated biochemical analyzer (Microlab 300).
+The following biochemical parameters were estimated s namely Serum Glucose, Serum Total Protein, Serum Urea Nitrogen (SUN) and Serum Creatinine by standard procedures using semi-automated biochemical analyzer (Microlab 300) and accordingly recorded.

-Statistical analysis
+2.4 Statistical analysis

-The data collected were statistically analyzed using Analysis of variance (ANOVA) and Duncan’s Multiple range tests (DMRT) by SPSS v20 statistic software program and all the data were expressed as mean±Standard Error.
-Statistically significant differences were considered at 5 percent level (5%).
+The data collected were entered in Microsoft Excel Sheet version 2010 and then exported to IBM SPSS version 20 and then the normality of the data was also checked using shapiro-wilk test and further, statistically analyzed using Analysis of variance (ANOVA) and Duncan’s Multiple range tests (DMRT).
+All the data were expressed as with descriptive and inferential statistics.
+A p-value <0.05 was considered significant.

-RESULTS AND DISCUSSION
+RESULTS AND DISCUSSIONS

-Haematological parameters
+3.1 Haematological parameters